TueftelTyp/irDecoder/README.md

 These values are output in any serial monitor with **BAUD 115200**.

+You may need the CH340 driver to be able to communicate with the Wemos.
+You can get it [here](https://www.wemos.cc/en/latest/ch340_driver.html "here").

 -----
 ### 3D Printing:
 The two files with the name lid are covers, which have to be glued in.